-Enjoy one of the best treats of a summertime state fair: Corn On The Cob with Butter.
-It's so sweet, delicious, and easy to make at home.
+Enjoy one of the best treats of a summertime state fair: sweet Corn On The Cob.
+It's buttery and delicious, and so easy to make at home.

 This post contains affiliate links and I may earn a small commission when you click on the links at no additional cost to you.
 You can read my full disclaimer here.

 My favorite part of going to the fair is the ridiculously indulgent food.
-There are some years though when we just can't get to the fair: other plans or too little money, or forces beyond our control mean it's just not happening.
+There are some years though when we just can't get to the fair: whether because of other plans or to save the money.
+And when we can't go we miss the food most of all.

-In these instances, it's a perfect time to make our own State Fair food at home.
+In these instances, or when we just find we're craving that fair food outside of fair season, it's the perfect time to make our state fair food at home.

-Some of those favorites include sugary County Fair Fried Dough and savory grilled Sausage, Peppers, and Onions.
+One of those favorite foods is savory grilled Sausage, Peppers, and Onions served on a roll.
 And today?
-I am dreaming of Sweet Corn On The Cob with Butter!
+Today I'm dreaming of Sweet Corn On The Cob with butter!

 What do you love about the fair?

-The first time my husband and I had this corn at the fair was on a cool, rainy evening way back when we were dating.
-The steamy, buttery ears of corn chased away the dampness and chill.
+The first time my husband and I had this corn at the fair was on a cool, rainy evening, way back in the old days when we were first dating.
+The steamy, buttery ears of corn seemed decadent and they chased away the dampness and chill.

 Why you'll love this recipe

-Fresh, sweet corn on the cob is so satisfying, whether you have it at the fair or at home.
-In the style of our fair, these ears of corn are boiled in their husks.
-(There are notes below in case you have questions about what this looks like.)
+Fresh-cooked, sweet corn on the cob is dang satisfying, so don't wait for the fair to come to town—cook some at home.
+To recreate the style of those ears of corn from the fair, the ears in this recipe are boiled while still in their husks.
+(There are notes below in case you have questions about this method.)

-The ears of hot, tender corn are then DRENCHED in butter.
-At the fair they dunk the ears, I mean submerge them, in melted butter.
-In this recipe, the butter is ladled over, an easier way of getting that butter on every single kernel!
+When the husks are pulled back, the ears of hot, tender corn are DRENCHED in butter.
+At the fair they actually dunk the ears—submerge them, in melted butter.
+In this recipe, the butter is ladled over the ears, a much easier way of getting that butter on every single kernel!

 How do the ears of corn taste?
-To describe it, I'd need to write out that noise that Homer Simpson makes when he dreams of delicious food.
+Well, to describe it, I'd need to write out that noise that Homer Simpson makes when he dreams of delicious food.
 Something like, "AaggaGGhGhghGhGhghhhh."

-🔪 How to make Corn On The Cob with Butter
+🔪 How to make Sweet Corn On The Cob

 Ingredients:

-- Sweet Corn: Pick up whole ears of corn with the husks still on
+- Sweet corn: Pick up whole ears of sweet corn with the husks still on.

-- Butter: Use unsalted butter, since you'll add your own salt later
+- Butter: Use unsalted butter here—you'll add your own salt after they're cooked.

 Pull the leaves down towards the bottom without removing them.
 Pull off the silk, then fold the leaves back up around the corn.

-Place the ears into a very large stockpot of boiling water, and boil them for 20 minutes.
-Remove them with tongs and let the water drain away.
+Place the ears into a very large stockpot of boiling water, and cook them.
+Remove and drain the corn.

 FAQs

-Boil the corn on the cob for about 20 minutes.
-The ears of corn are done when the kernels are tender and easily pierced with a fork.
+Boil the corn on the cob for 10 to 20 minutes.
+The freshest ears will cook the quickest.
+The corn is done when the kernels are tender and easily pierced with a fork.

 When the leftover ears of corn are cool, use a sharp knife to slice the kernels off the cob.
-You can reheat the kernels to eat as a side dish, or use them to make corn salsa.
+You can reheat the corn to eat as a side dish or use it to make Corn Jalapeño Queso Dip.

 Tips: